ARPA-SIMC/nwprun/README_container.md

 [singularity](https://sylabs.io/singularity/) or
-[apptainer](https://apptainer.org/) container, built with the definition files available in this repository and also distributed in binary form on Sylabs repository.
+[apptainer](https://apptainer.org/) container, built with the definition files available in this repository and also distributed in binary form on public Sylabs repository.

 ## User documentation